 PHOTO (DETAIL ABOVE) BY JACK DELANO.
 In her garden, Puerto Rico (1941)

-Caribbean Syllabus is the second in a series of three syllabi that the working group will release over three years in relation to the damaging effects of debt on various locations around the world, including Detroit, Greece, and the Caribbean.
-The first was the PRSyllabus, published in 2016 and focusing on the Puerto Rican debt crisis.
-The last syllabus will consider debt regimes in other parts of the world and will be released in 2019.
+Lastly, #NoMoreDebt: Caribbean Syllabus is the second in a series of three syllabi that the Unpayable Debt Working Group is producing.
+The first was the PRSyllabus, published in 2017 and focusing on the Puerto Rican debt crisis.
+The last syllabus will consider debt regimes in a global context and will be released in 2019.